Yosemite Elopement “Venues”

 Getting here is very easy.
 On your way into the valley, this is just past the left turn to El Capitan.
 There is limited parking, but I’ve never had an issue getting a spot here.
 There is a pit toilet as well, and a few picnic tables in case you want to have a picnic or bbq with the fam.

 If you’re thinking a mountain beachside elopement is for you, but the day-use area and potential crowds aren’t doing it for you, then let’s chat.
 There are so many beautiful alpine lakes and riverbanks in Yosemite!
 We can find one that suits the two of you perfectly!

 El Cap Meadow

-The locations here only touch a very small part of the park, there are so many more incredible elopement locations in Yosemite — and then there is still the rest of the Sierra Nevada!!
-And like I mentioned earlier, these are all very easy to get to.
+The locations here only touch a very small part of the park, there are so many more incredible Yosemite elopement locations in the park — and then there is still the rest of the Sierra Nevada!!
 If you are just getting things going we’d love to be a part of your planning.
 Our knowledge of the park and eastern Sierra is huge, and we have a ton of connections here.
 Aside from knowing the ins and outs of the park, we can be a big help for finding things such as places to stay that are affordable, hair & make-up, dress boutiques, florals, etc.